 In this Masterclass series, leadership consultant Jennifer Brown offers concrete strategies for turning diverse talent networks into business innovation pipelines.
-This two-minute excerpt from Lesson 1 previews Brown's diversity training overview for leadership and management.
+This two-minute excerpt from Lesson 1 previews Brown’s diversity training overview for leadership and management.
 The full clip is available on Big Think+.

 Get to know the landscape